-The rest of the year, however, is still fairly light on details, although we do have a full Year 6 roadmap and know what to expect from the operator reworks, skins, reduced downtime, and reputation system plans.
-Here’s everything Ubisoft announced at the panel event and what we can expect from Rainbow Six Siege Year 6 and the four seasons ahead.
+The rest of the year, however, is still fairly light on details, although we do have a full Year 6 roadmap and know what to expect from the operator reworks, skins, and reputation system plans.
+Here’s everything we know that’s coming to Rainbow Six Siege Year 6.

 New operators and reworks

-There will be a new operator with each season, starting with Flores in YS61, Nakoda in season two, a Croatian operator in season three, and in the final season, an Irish operator.
-There aren’t any details on the three outstanding operators just yet, but reworks to current operators will accompany these additions.
+There will be a new operator with each season, starting with Flores in YS61, Mina ‘Thunderbird’ Sky from the Nakoda Nations in YS62, a Croatian operator in YS63, and an Irish operator in Y6S4.
+There aren’t any details on the two outstanding operators just yet, and reworks to some current operators will accompany the new members of the team.

-The operator reworks include Goyo, who will lose his exploding shields, instead adopting an explosive device that can be mounted on walls and floors.
+The operator reworks in the Crimson Heist include Goyo, who will lose his exploding shields, instead adopting an explosive device that can be mounted on walls and floors.
 Mira and Maestro are also getting reworks to their intel abilities, instead attackers can use melee to shatter the glass and affect the defender’s vision.

 Season three will see three maps get smaller updates, but Crimson Heist sees a rework of Border, to the same scale as Club House.
 Largely removing debris, but also expanding on key areas and rooms to tidy up and open out the map.
 Although the identity of the map will stay very much the same.